qchen2017/BloodVesselVisualization/README.md

 2. We should have different directories like src for source codes, exe for the .exe file, etc.

-Tips detection - need to convert to Cartesian/image coordinates.
+Tips detection - coordinates have been fixed; does not work well for images with low contrast.

 Animation sequence - need additional UI controls.

-Branch graph (brute force) - need more efficient and accurate approach
+Branch graph (brute force) - need more efficient and accurate approach.